FAQs

 • Western NSW Area (Bathurst, Bourke, Broken Hill, Dubbo, Orange)

-A $500 a week practicum training allowance will be available for eligible teach.Rural scholars while undertaking a practicum in a rural location more than 151 kilometres from their residential address.
+A $500 a week practicum training allowance will be available for eligible scholars while undertaking a practicum in a rural location more than 151 kilometres from their residential address.
 Eligibility for payment of the practicum allowance will be determined by the department.

 Application process

-We encourage applicants to commence and submit their application as early as possible during the application period.
+Applicants are encouraged to commence and submit their application as early as possible during the application period.

-Applications closed 11:59pm (AEST) Friday, 25 August 2023.
-Incomplete or late applications will not be accepted.
+No, incomplete or late applications will not be accepted.

 A principal's recommendation provides the selection panel with information that isn't found elsewhere in an application, including insight into an applicant's personal attributes and leadership qualities.